Seeed-Studio/wiki-documents/docs/reTerminal-build-UI-using-Qt-for-Python.md

 - **Step 1.** Download and install [Microsoft Visual Studio Code](https://code.visualstudio.com/)

-**Note:** Download the installer which is suitable for youe operating system
+**Note:** Download the installer which is suitable for your operating system

 - **Step 2.** Click on the **Extensions** tab on the left navigation menu and type **remote development** in the search box